ThreeSixtyGiving/standard/documentation/guidance/before-starting.md

 ### Prepare
 - You will decided what file format to use for publishing your grant information.
 - Using the correct data formatting and headings you will transform your grants data into 360Giving data.
+- You will use the <a href="https://dataquality.threesixtygiving.org/" target="_blank">360Giving Data Quality Tool</a> to check if your data is ready to be published.

 For many publishers, preparing their data is a manual process that involves exporting information from a grants management system and converting it in a spreadsheet file.
-However, some grants management systems make it possible to build-in some or all of the steps needed to convert the information, so it can be exported directly into the correct 360Giving data format.
+However, some grants management systems make it possible to build in some or all of the steps needed to convert the information, so it can be exported directly from the system in 360Giving data format.

-- You will use the <a href="https://dataquality.threesixtygiving.org/" target="_blank">360Giving Data Quality Tool</a> to check if your data is ready to be published.

 <p>
     <a href="../../guidance/prepare-data" class="button button--teal">Read more</a>